Nordic Resistance Movement: Finland

+In mid-June 2024, there was a series of racist stabbings in Oulu.
+One of the perpetrators, Juhani Sebastian Lämsä, was on the terror watchlist for connections to the outlawed terror group NRM.
+Lämsä was found guilty on two charges of attempted murder, but will not face prison time due to a court-ordered psychological assessment which found him not criminally accountable for his actions.
+Prior to these attacks Lämsä had been convicted for the stabbing of a person at a library in Jyväskylä, as well as the pepper-spraying of the Left Alliance politician Dan Koivulaakso at a Pride event.
+Another perpetrator of the 2024 Oulu attacks was a supporter of the NRM as well.
+The third attacker was unaffiliated.
+The three men stabbed several people with a perceived immigrant background, causing life-threatening injuries.

 Norway

 Nordiske Motstandsbevegelsen is the Norwegian chapter of the Nordic Resistance Movement, founded by Haakon Forwald, former member of Dissection and Misanthropic Luciferian Order.
+The leader of the Norwegian branch is Tommy Olsen.
 They are organized in four subchapters (or nests) in Norway.
-In 2014 Norwegian police confiscated illegal submachine guns and automatic rifles from a member.
+In 2014, Norwegian police confiscated illegal submachine guns and automatic rifles from a member.
 In 2019, another member was arrested after hijacking an ambulance, trying to ram a police car and driving into a crowd.
 Inside the ambulance the police discovered a shotgun and Uzi submachine gun.
+Norwegian-Russian neo-Nazi Yan Petrovsky was active in NRM and was arrested at the home of a leading Norwegian NRM member Ronny Bårdsen and subsequently deported back to Russia as a threat to national security.
+Petrovsky was previously trained by RIM and was a founding member and second-in-command of the Rusich Group.

 Iceland

-There have been a few newspaper articles on ties of the movement to Iceland, and it has a website under Icelandic domain.
+There have been newspaper articles since 2016 on ties of the movement to Iceland, and it has a website with an Icelandic Internet domain.
+The Icelandic branch is called Norræna Mótstöðuhreyfingin, but often called Norðurvígi.

-In September 2019 between 10 and 15 Swedish members of the Nordic Resistance Movement staged an event at Lækjartorg in Reykjavík where they spread flyers and promoted the organisation.
-The event sparked an anti-Nazi demonstration a few days later which drew an estimated crowd of 200 participants.
+In September 2019, between 10 and 15 Swedish members of the Nordic Resistance Movement staged an event at Lækjartorg in Reykjavík where they spread flyers and promoted the organisation.
+The event sparked an anti-Nazi demonstration a few days later which drew an estimated 200 participants.

-In September 2022, the Icelandic police raided several safe houses for Nordic neo-Nazis and confiscated automatic rifles.
-The police also arrested four neo-Nazis connected to the NRM, accused of planning terror attacks.

 Denmark

-Nordiske Modstandsbevægelse is the Danish branch of the Nordic Resistance Movement and it is led by Jacob Vullum Andersen.
-In 2019 on the anniversary of the Kristallnacht a jewish graveyard was vandalized by Danish NRM members in the town of Randers.
-In 2021 on the Passover a Jewish graveyard was vandalized in the city of Aalborg.
-Benny Dagan, Israeli ambassador to Denmark, commented “Strongly condemn this anti-Semitic act in Aalborg using the infamous blood libel of murdering Christian children and baking matzos with their blood.
-I have full confidence that Danish authorities [will] punish the perpetrators, but Nazi Nordfront has to be outlawed.”